 “Don’t be afraid to ask for help.”

 This Too Shall Pass

 When asking my fellow bloggers for their parenting advice, this was the most commonly-cited advice I was given.
-As Avenue Q says, everything in life is only for now.
+As Avenue Q says, everything in life is only for now, including painful sleep regressions.
 Knowing that can really help to put things in perspective.